What is an apron belly and how can you get rid of it?

 What causes apron belly?

-Though lifestyle, sex, age, and genetics can all play a role in body composition, there are really only three direct causes of apron belly: pregnancy, weight loss, and obesity.
+Though your lifestyle, sex, age, and genetics can all play a role in body composition, there are usually only three direct causes of apron belly:

 • Pregnancy.
-Abdominal skin gets rapidly stretched during pregnancy and doesn’t just snap back into place after giving birth.
-It’s common for postpartum individuals to experience sagging skin and belly fat even months after delivery, which is why some people refer to it as “mother’s apron.”
+During pregnancy, the skin on your abdomen gets stretched quickly and it doesn’t just snap back into place after giving birth.
+It’s common for postpartum individuals to have sagging skin and belly fat even months after delivery, which is why some people refer to it as “mother’s apron.”

 • Sleep issues